t-e-l/bin/README.md

 The scripts below should work on any linux distro ( providing requirements and supporting folders have been created in ~/.tel/configs and ~/.tel/data)

+Note: if using with apple/mac machines you will need to install gnu coreutils (brew install coreutils)

 ### Requires config in other linux distros:

 tel-todo